mui/material-ui/docs/data/joy/components/card/card.md

 ## Basic

 The `Card` is a surface-level component that can house multiple others to form a meaningful interface.
-For example, here are a few components you could use for common card designs:
+For example, here are a few components you would use for common card designs:

-- `Typography` for creating titles, descriptions, or plain texts.
+- `Typography` for creating titles, descriptions, and plain texts.
 - `AspectRatio` for controlling images and video sizes.
-- `Button` and/or `IconButton` for building call to action elements.
+- `Button` and/or `IconButton` for call to action elements.

 {{"demo": "BasicCard.js", "bg": true}}

 ## Overflow

 To have content spanning from edge to edge of the card, wrap it with the `CardOverflow` component.
-It will automatically take care of the top and bottom edges if it is being rendered as the first or last child of the parent card.
+It will automatically take care of the top and bottom edges if rendered as the first or last child of the parent card.

 {{"demo": "OverflowCard.js", "bg": true}}